 What is Business Travel Management?

-This is where business travel management comes in.
-As corporate travel needs become more complex, many companies start to add tools, processes and people that can help them streamline the online booking process, improve the travel experience for employees, and help them stick to their travel budget.
+As corporate travel needs become more complex, many companies start to add tools, processes and people that can help them streamline the online travel booking process, improve employees' business trip experience, and help them stick to their travel budget.

-But what are these tools, processes and people?
+But what are these tools, processes and people that help when traveling for business?
 And how are the best companies using them to improve their business travel programs?

 Understanding business travel management